Logarithmic Sobolev inequalities for generalised Cauchy measures: Rescaled generalised Cauchy measures

 \section{Rescaled generalised Cauchy measures}

-The goal of this section is to introduce and motivate the rescaling argument.
-Then we obtain some upper bound on the optimal constant for the logarithmic Sobolev inequality, and we develop our key argument: the curvature-dimension criterion.
+The goal of this section is to introduce and motivate the two main ingredients of this work.
+First, we introduce rescaled measures and we explain why it is natural to work with them.
+Then, we obtain a lower bound on the optimal constant for the logarithmic Sobolev inequality.
+Finally, we recall the curvature-dimension criterion and we explain how it applies to the rescaled generalised Cauchy measures.

-For a fixed $\beta>1/2$ and $\sigma>1$, we defined the rescaled generalised Cauchy measure $\mu_{\beta,\sigma}$ on $\R^n$ by
+For a fixed $\beta>1/2$ and $\sigma\geq 1$, we defined the rescaled generalised Cauchy measure $\mu_{\beta,\sigma}$ on $\R^n$ by